We are PROSPECT – the Cheshire and Merseyside Lead Provider Collaborative for Adult Secure Care.

 The PROSPECT board is chaired by Mersey Care’s Chief Executive, Prof Joe Rafferty CBE.
 It has been led from the outset by clinical experts from all partners and co-created with experts by experience.
 Its focus is on improvement in the delivery of and experience of care.

-In early 2023, PROSPECT LPC achieved Level 2 of the Quality Management Framework and plans are in place to achieve Level 1 later this year.
+In early 2023, PROSPECT LPC achieved Level 2 of the Quality Maturity Framework and plans are in place to achieve Level 1 later this year.

 PROSPECT Partnership Board has recently approved funding for a 2-year pilot for Cheshire and Wirral Partnership Trust’s Alderley Unit as well as funding for the implementation of a Learning Disability and/or Autism Specialist Community Forensic Team for Cheshire and Merseyside patients.
 They are working collaboratively with Health and Justice Commissioners to improve pathways between prisons and secure services.